 • Depletion of collagen reproduction resources

 Collagen is a major structural protein in the human body that provides elasticity and strength to the skin.
-Over time, the body's ability to produce collagen naturally declines.
-There comes a point where repeated stimulation through HIFU can overload the natural mechanism for the reproduction of collagen. collagenThis suggests that the effects of the procedures may become less pronounced over time.
+Over time, the body's ability to produce collagen naturally decreases.
+There comes a point where repeated HIFU treatments can overload the natural mechanism for skin regeneration. collagenThis suggests that the effects of the procedures may become less pronounced over time.

 For now, it is advisable to apply HIFU at reasonable intervals, taking into account the individual characteristics of the skin and its capacity for regeneration.